 Five the UK’s highest peaks reside in the park.

-Base yourself in the city of Aviemore, and you can target the park in a series of day trips—windsurfing on Loch Morlich, picnicing at a castle on an island in Loch an Eilein, or wandering the miles of trails that weave throughout the highlands.
+Base yourself in the village of Aviemore, and you can target the park in a series of day trips—windsurfing on Loch Morlich, picnicing with a view of a castle on an island in Loch an Eilein, or wandering the miles of trails that weave throughout the forests and mountains of the Cairngorms.
 Local outfitters can also arrange horseback outings, multi-day mountain biking excursions, golf or sport shooting, or overnight backpacking trips.

 The famed aquatic creature may reside in Loch Ness, but the “bonny bonny banks” of Loch Lomond and the woodland glen of Trossachs provides loads more allure and mystery—as well as wild scenery, history, and stellar cuisine in its relatively small 720-square-mile footprint.
 Loch Lomond anchors the park, framed by Ben Lomond (the country’s southernmost peak) and the ragged shoulders of the Arrochar Alps, It ranks as s the UK’s largest lake, open to canoeing, kayaking, and cruising.